 **Significant (p<0.01) *Significant (<0.05) NS=Non-significant

-The results made so far with this regard revealed that contribution of roughages and concentrate towards daily DCP intake of goats tended to be decrease with increase in number of Igoats per household.
-This may probably be due to fact that goats are mainly husbanded by the landless labourer and the goat are exclusively maintained on grazing of pauster.
+The results made so far with this regard revealed that contribution of roughages and concentrate towards daily DCP intake of goats tended to be decrease with increase in number of goats per household.
+This may probably be due to fact that goats are mainly husbanded by the landless labourer and the goat are exclusively maintained on grazing of pasture.

 Variation in Daily Intake of Total